grantmcconnaughey/grantmcconnaughey.github.io/_posts/2020-02-25-automate-python-code-quality.md

 comments: true
 ---

-Code is read more often than it is written.
+Code is read much more often than it is written.
 As software developers, we have many options for ensuring our code is as readable as possible.
 In this post I’ll describe how you can use several free open source tools to automate code reviews in your GitHub repositories.

 ## The Tools
-We’re going to use the following tools to automate code quality checking in pull requests:
+We're going to use the following tools to automate code quality checking in pull requests:

-* [Flake8](http://flake8.pycqa.org/en/latest/), a popular Python linter that combines three separate linters: pycodestyle (style), pyflakes (syntax, semantics), and mccabe (code complexity).
+* [Flake8](http://flake8.pycqa.org/en/latest/), a popular Python linter that combines three separate linters: pycodestyle (styling), pyflakes (syntax, semantics), and mccabe (code complexity).
-* [Lintly](http://github.com/grantmcconnaughey/lintly), a CLI tool which parses linter put, determines which lines have violations, and creates a pull request review with comments on each line
+* [Lintly](http://github.com/grantmcconnaughey/lintly), a CLI tool which parses linter output, determines which lines have violations, and creates a pull request review with comments on each line.
-* [GitHub Actions](https://github.com/features/actions), Github’s new CI service, which is free for up to [2,000 minutes of execution per month](https://help.github.com/en/github/setting-up-and-managing-billing-and-payments-on-github/about-billing-for-github-actions#about-billing-for-github-actions) for GitHub users.
+* [GitHub Actions](https://github.com/features/actions), GitHub’s new CI service, which is free for up to [2,000 minutes of execution per month](https://help.github.com/en/github/setting-up-and-managing-billing-and-payments-on-github/about-billing-for-github-actions#about-billing-for-github-actions) for GitHub users.

 ## Lintly-Flake8 GitHub Action
-To make matters even easier, I’ve created a GitHub Action to handle merge Flake8 with Lintly.
+To make this whole process easy, I’ve created a GitHub Action to merge Flake8 with Lintly.
 Its called [Lintly-Flake8](https://github.com/marketplace/actions/lintly-flake8), and its available on the GitHub Marketplace.

 To use Lintly-Flake8, add the following to a GitHub Actions file at the file `.github/workflows/lint.yml` in your repo: